omacd/geosci_linux_intro_gitbook/README.md

 Why are UNIX based operating systems useful in academia?

 - You can easily tell the computer what to do by typing commands in the command line, rather than pointing and clicking.
 Using the command line allows you to quickly repeat complex actions by simply copying the text, whereas on a point and click interface you would have to repeat all the clicks one after another.
-Minimising repeated clickng also decreases the chance of clicking on the wrong thing, reducing potential errors in your analyses.
+Minimising repeated clicking also decreases the chance of clicking on the wrong thing, reducing potential errors in your analyses.
 - Much of the software available on UNIX operating systems is free and open source, meaning that everybody has access to the code used to create it.
 This means that you know exactly what the program is doing in the background, making it easier for your research to be [reproduced by others](https://academic.oup.com/bioscience/article/56/12/958/221622).